 (1) the combined maximum shelter and basic needs standards for MSA recipients living alone specified in section 256D.44, subdivisions 2, paragraph (a); and 3, paragraph (a); plus

-(2) the maximum allotment authorized by the federal Food Stamp Program for a single individual which is in effect on the first day of July each year; less
+(2) the maximum allotment authorized by the federal Supplemental Nutrition Assistance Program (SNAP) for a single individual which is in effect on the first day of July each year; less